nrkno/MMM-Slack/README.md

 # MagicMirror² Module: MMM-Slack
 This is a module integrating Slack in [MagicMirror²](https://github.com/MichMich/MagicMirror).
 It displays messages from the a given Slack channel in config.js.
 The module also supports update and delete messages

-##Prerequisities
-Go to your MagicMirror folder and run the command:

-	npm install @slack/client

-##How to install
+## How to install

-Remote into your Magic Mirror box using a terminal software and go to the modules folder:
+Remote into your MagicMirror box using a terminal software and go to the application folder:

-    cd ~/MagicMirror/modules
+    cd ~/MagicMirror

 Clone the repository:

 	git clone https://github.com/nrkno/MMM-Slack

+Install dependencies:

+`npm install`

 Add the module to the modules array in the config/config.js file by adding the following section.
 You can change this configuration later when you see this works: